 - Receiving proceeds from the sale of surplus school property

 - Demolishing school buildings

 - Property changes when a school closes or merges

-You must plan to rationalise surplus space when you have more than 4 surplus classrooms or have other property you no longer use.
-The surplus is based on your School Property Guide entitlement.
+Boards must plan to rationalise surplus space when they have more than 4 surplus classrooms or have other property they no longer use.
+The surplus is based on your School Property Guide (SPG) entitlement.

 You can choose to rationalise surplus space before the school reaches the 4-classroom threshold.
 For example, if you're a small school, keeping even 1 or 2 surplus rooms can put an unnecessary burden on your maintenance and operational budget.

 - putting it into the Crown disposal process

 - relocating buildings to a school that has a shortage of space or a school that needs temporary accommodation after a catastrophic loss, like a fire

 - demolishing buildings, particularly if they've passed their economic life.

 We may sometimes initiate a rationalisation project, like moving a surplus relocatable building to another school.